 For dual-strap tethers, position a strap on each side of the head support.

-For single-strap tethers on the outboard seats, run the strap over the outside-facing side of the head support—in other words, the same side of the head support as the seat belt retraction mechanism.
+For single-strap tethers at the outboard seating positions, run the strap over the outside-facing side of the head support (same side of the head support as the seat belt retraction mechanism).